vlipin/TRowePriceTestVL/README.md

  - Analyzing: "sentence" - let user know what sentence is analyzing
  - Count: N - number of chars in shortest/longest word(s)
- - Words: [word1, word2] - set of longest words: can be empty (if file is empty), contains 1 or more words with same MIN or MAX length
+ - Words: [word1, word2] - set of words: can be empty (if file is empty), contains 1 or more words with same MIN or MAX length